 Accommodation in Canmore before and after the program is not included.
-A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo style accommodation with kitchens or suites.
+A variety of accommodation options exist in both Canmore and Banff.
 We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.

 Excess luggage can be left either at your hotel or our office.

 All backcountry meals from lunch on Day 1 to lunch on Day 3 will be supplied by Yamnuska.
 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
 As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
 For vegan, gluten free, lactose free, soy free, nut free or any similar type of single restriction menu requests there will be a $15/day surcharge.
 For a diet requiring any 2 restrictions a $25/day surcharge will apply.
 For any 3 restrictions a $30/day surcharge will apply.
 Vegetarian meals will not be surcharged.
 For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.

 Equipment and Clothing

 You will need to bring your own clothing, skis, poles, climbing skins, avalanche gear, backpack, sleeping bag and sleeping pad.
 We have many of these items available to rent and can pre-arrange them for you.
 We supply group camping items,stoves, etc.

 You will be able to leave excess gear in Canmore while on the trip.